Slow-Cooked Italian Meatballs

 - 4 cups spaghetti sauce

 - Preheat oven to 400°.
 In a small skillet, heat oil over medium heat.
 Add onion and garlic; cook until onion is tender and golden brown, 5-9 minutes.
 Cool slightly.

-- In a large bowl, combine bread crumbs, eggs, cheese, parsley, water and seasonings.
+- In a large bowl, combine bread crumbs, eggs, cheese, parsley, water, basil, Worcestershire sauce, salt and pepper.
 Add ground meats; mix lightly but thoroughly.
 Shape into 1-in. balls.
 Place on greased racks in shallow baking pans.
 Bake until browned, 20-25 minutes.